Pittsburgh International Airport: History

-Early years
+First terminal (1952–1992)

+Construction

 Until the beginning of World War II, Moon Township was mostly a rural agricultural area.
 It was not considered a suburb of downtown Pittsburgh as it was too distant.
 It was served solely by Pittsburgh-based state and federal services and media.
 In the early 1920s, John A. Bell of Carnegie purchased a number of small farms in Moon and established a commercial dairy farm on his 1900 acre of land.
-He was bought out by E.E.
-Rieck and his wife, and C.F.
+He was bought out by Edward E. Rieck and his wife, and C.F.
 Nettrour, owners of the established Rieck's Dairy.
 They doubled the number of cattle at the farm.

 Around 1940, the federal government, through the Works Progress Administration (WPA), determined that the Pittsburgh area needed a military airport to defend the industrial wealth of the area and to provide a training base and stop-over facility.
 The administration of President Franklin D. Roosevelt was continuing to invest in infrastructure across the country in the waning years of the Great Depression, before the US entered World War II, which had started in 1939.
 The agricultural expanses of Moon Township were attractive to airport planners in the city.
 The Civil Aeronautics Administration proposed $2.6 million to the county for a $6 million field in August 1941 ($ and $ present day dollars).
-The county bought the Bell Farm, and federal agencies began construction of the runways on 20 April 1942, after the US had entered the war.
+The county bought the Bell Farm, and federal agencies began construction of the runways on April 20, 1942, after the US had entered the war.